Izola Curry

-Izola Curry (née Ware; June 14, 1916 – March 7, 2015) was an African-American woman who attempted to assassinate the civil rights leader Martin Luther King Jr. She stabbed King with a letter opener at a Harlem book signing on September 20, 1958, during the Harlem civil rights movement of the late 1950s and early 1960s.
-King survived Curry's attempt.
+Izola Curry (née Ware; June 14, 1916 – March 7, 2015) was an American woman who attempted to assassinate the civil rights leader Martin Luther King Jr. She stabbed King with a letter opener at a Harlem book signing on September 20, 1958, during the Harlem civil rights movement of the late 1950s and early 1960s.

 Early life

-Curry was one of eight children born to sharecroppers in 1916 near Adrian, Georgia, a city about 100 miles northwest of Savannah.
+Curry was one of eight children born to African-American sharecroppers in 1916 near Adrian, Georgia, a city about 100 miles northwest of Savannah.
 She left school in the seventh grade and later married a man named James Curry when she was 21.
 The couple separated about six months later, and Izola moved to New York City, where she found work as a housekeeper.

 After moving to New York, Curry began to suffer delusions and schizophrenia, particularly about the National Association for the Advancement of Colored People.
-This contributed to employment difficulties, and she bounced around various locations and jobs before returning to New York in late 1958.
+This contributed to employment difficulties, and she moved between various locations and jobs before returning to New York in late 1958.